arjunvynipadath/docs/README.txt

  5. Installing OFED Software
  6. Building OFED RPMs
  7. IPoIB Configuration
- 8. Using SDP
- 9. Uninstalling OFED
+ 8. Uninstalling OFED
- 10. Upgrading OFED
+ 9. Upgrading OFED
- 11. Configuration
+ 10. Configuration
- 12. Starting and Verifying the IB Fabric
+ 11. Starting and Verifying the IB Fabric
- 13. MPI (Message Passing Interface)
- 14. Related Documentation
+ 12. Related Documentation

 ==============================================================================
 1. Overview
 ==============================================================================

-This is the OpenFabrics Enterprise Distribution (OFED) version 1.5.4.1 software package supporting InfiniBand and iWARP fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 3.2 software package supporting InfiniBand and iWARP fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.